iz0eyj/LSSA/README.md

 This document is part of the [LSSA project](https://github.com/iz0eyj/LSSA)

-This project is released under the **Creative Commons Attribution 4.0 International (CC BY-NC 4.0)** license In the documentation section, and only this.
+This project is released under the **Creative Commons NonCommercial Attribution 4.0 International (CC BY-NC 4.0)** license In the documentation section, and only this.

 You are free to use this documentation to:
 - **Share** — copy and redistribute the material in any medium or format